 In this workshop for yoga teachers and practitioners, participants will guides through an afternoon of movement/theatre/sound improvisation, creative writing, meditation, mind mapping, autobiography, group drumming and community sharing as a way of exploring the body's stories and our ideas of identity, relationship, faith, health, power, gender, community and transformation.
 No prior experience in dance, theatre or writing is necessary to attend.
 Men and women from all areas of the community are encouraged to attend as a diversity of participants makes for a richer learning community.

-Online registration is open (click Buy Tickets button).
+Online registration is open.
+Tickets are $45 per person.
 In the event the workshop is canceled, participants will be notified by Wednesday, the week of the workshop.
 Registration fees are refunded only if the workshop is canceled; no refund for partial attendance or no-show.

 About the Speaker

 Marilyn McLaughlin, M.F.A. created All Bodies Move! to help people in all stages of life find joyful, engaging ways to experience vibrant health and self expression.
 Her diverse experience as a performing artist provided a natural bridge into the healing arts, including extensive training in yoga therapy, fitness, massage, creative dance, somatic movement therapy, fall prevention - balance/mobility training and therapeutic drumming.
 Marilyn is a lecturer of Dance at Loyola Marymount University, and has taught movement and acting for digital media artists at Otis College for seven years.

 1 LMU Drive, Los Angeles, CA 90045

 Login to interact with events, personalize your calendar, and get recommendations.